Addiction Therapy in Kitchener-Waterloo

-At Transformation Counselling, John addresses addiction on two levels.
-On one level, he'll help you to identify triggers, manage overwhelming feelings, and begin to take care of yourself in more sustainable ways.
-On a deeper level, he'll help you to identify and heal the wounds that led to the addiction in the first place.
+At Transformation Counselling, we address addiction on two levels.
+On one level, we'll help you to identify triggers, manage overwhelming feelings, and begin to take care of yourself in more sustainable ways.
+On a deeper level, we'll help you to identify and heal the wounds that led to the addiction in the first place.

-Call or text John at 226-791-5606 or email email@example.com to get started on the road to recovery.
+Call us at 519-954-4900 or email email@example.com to get started on the road to recovery.
 You may also want to seriously consider joining a Twelve Step group such as Alcoholics Anonymous or Narcotics Anonymous - both have meetings every day in Kitchener, Waterloo, and Cambridge.
 Addiction is tough to kick, and, outside of in-patient treatment, the best way to deal with it is a combination of counselling and support groups.